redliu312/redliu312.github.io/_posts/2020-09-29-azure-amazing-error-message-pool-scale.md

 WWWWWWWWWWWWWWWWWWWWWWry!!!

 In my opinion, this should be improved by the following two steps:
-- improve the docsting in the elastic_pool parameter
+- improve the docstring in the elastic_pool parameter
 - improve the error message. change it to "max_size_bytes must be divisible by GB, please change its value"